 As one would expect there are a number of self-catering and bed and breakfast establishments in Robin Hood's Bay.
 Many of Robin Hood's Bay's cottages in the lower bay, are now self-catering cottages.

-There are also quite a number of restaurants and tearooms, a post office, butchers, general stores, antique shops, bookshops, clothing and walking boot shop and gift shops.
+a post office, butchers, general stores, antique shops, bookshops, clothing and walking boot shop and gift shops.
 The public houses are The Laurel, Ye Dolphin, The Bay Hotel, The Victoria Hotel and The Grosvenor Hotel.
-There are also caravan and camping sites.

 Millenium Statue at Robin Hood's Bay